How to Find a Poetry Editor in 5 Essential Steps

 Most poets can expect to pay $500-$800 to get a 5,000-word poetry collection edited.
 However, cost can vary quite a bit depending on the number and length of the poems in question, as well as how quick the turnaround needs to be.
+If you've worked out how to make a chapbook and now need a small number of poems edited, the cost will be significantly lower.
 Naturally, the editor's experience and skill set comes into play as well.

 If you’re hoping to save, there’s plenty you can do!
 For one thing, see what you can work on yourself before reaching out to editors.
 This is another reason it’s useful to identify your poetry goals first, because anything you can fix independently will save you time and money down the line.

 For another thing, remember that experience is not synonymous with talent.
 A fairly green editor can still do a marvelous job with your work, and will charge less than other editors who’ve been around the block.
 However, it may take much longer to sift out these diamonds in the rough than to simply hire an experienced editor.
 If time is a factor, you should hit the ground running with veteran professionals — just make sure you’re upfront about your budget.

 3. Research poetry editors

 Now that you’ve determined your goals, it’s time to start researching in earnest.
 (Hint: there are trustworthy directories you can check to find reliable editors.)
 Other than aligning with your creative, financial, and timeline-related needs, here’s what to look for in a poetry editor: